talwrii/ffmpeg-cookbook/README.md

 ffplay -f lavfi 'color=color=red:duration=5s [red]; color=color=blue:duration=5s [blue]; [red][blue]xfade=duration=5s'
 ```

 We create two streams, one consisting of solid red, the other of solid blue.
-We then feed both these staerms into the `xfade` filter which "cross-fades" between the two over 5 seconds.
+We then feed both these streams into the `xfade` filter which "cross-fades" between the two over 5 seconds.

 > **See also**: [ffplay vs ffmpeg](#play)